linspector/linspector/README.md

 ### Other used libraries

-monitors, notifications, services or plugins sometimes need to make the use of 3rd party libraries, but they are not required to run Linspector properly.
+databases, monitors, notifications, services or plugins sometimes need to make use of 3rd party libraries, but they are not required to run Linspector properly.
 Not installing them may only affect parts of Linspector.
 Currently used libraries are: